19 July 2019

 Sirje Virkus is a professor of information science and the head of the study area of Information Sciences at the School of Digital Technologies of Tallinn University.

 Aira Lepik is a lecturer at the School of Digital Technologies of Tallinn University.

 Both undergraduate and graduate students who are interested in information and knowledge management in digital environments are welcome to participate.
 While prior study of information and/or knowledge management is useful, it is not a firm prerequisite.

 The Information and Knowledge Management / IKM course focuses on the effective gathering, organisation, storage, creating, sharing, using and website dissemination of information and knowledge within organisations to enhance organizational performance in digital environments.
 Thus, the process and practice of IKM is a central focus of the course.

-Upon full participation and completion of an individual project by September 15, 2015.
+Upon full participation and completion of an individual project.